EquitySight

 • Refreshed: The 2021 Census is the current release.
 I will ingest the 2026 Census once the ABS publishes the release files.

-• Used for: the Postcode shown on every suburb page, matching suburb names to postal postcodes, and building state-level filters.
+• Used for: the postcode shown on every suburb page, matching suburb names to postal postcodes, and building state-level filters.

 • Source: community-maintained postcode CSV (au_postcodes.csv) cross-referenced against the Australia Post postcode finder.